EighteenZi/rocksdb_wiki/RocksDB-FAQ.md

 **Q: Can I preserve a “snapshot” of RocksDB and later roll back the DB state to it?**

-A: Yes, via the BackupEngine or Checkpoint.
+A: Yes, via the [https://github.com/facebook/rocksdb/wiki/How-to-backup-RocksDB%3F BackupEngine] or [[Checkpoints]].

 **Q: What's the fastest way to load data into RocksDB?**